Frequently Asked Questions

 How do I get copies?
 Or certified copies?

-For cases filed since 2004, you may visit the Clerk's office and locate the case number and document number(s) at no cost on the public computer terminals.
+For documents filed on or after October 12, 2004, you may visit the Clerk's office and locate the case number and document number(s) at no cost on the public computer terminals.
 You may print the pages for a fee of $0.10 per page.
 You may also mail a written request, with a photocopy fee of $ 0.50 cents per page if you know the exact number of pages, case number and document number(s).
 If the document number or number of pages is unknown, first you will need to send a written request with a $30.00 search fee.
 Once you know the docket number and the number of pages, then you may mail a written request with a photocopy fee of $0.50 per page.
 If a certified copy is required, an additional fee of $11.00 will apply.

 All written requests should include the case name, case number, filing date, and the title of the specific documents which you wish to have copied.
 In addition, please include your name, address and daytime telephone number.
 Mail your request to the Clerk's Office with a self-addressed, stamped envelope (SASE) for return mailing.